Take a Peek: Efficient Encoder Adaptation for Few-Shot Semantic Segmentation via LoRA: Method

 At each step, we use a selection strategy $\texttt{Select}$ to choose a subset of the support set $\mathcal{S}_{-i}$ (excluding the current pseudo-query) as contextual support.
 For most models, we adopt the identity function (i.e., no selection, full support set), except for DMTNet, which is constrained to a 1-shot setting.
 In that case, we use random sampling to comply with the model's design.
 The $\texttt{Select}$ function can be customized to reduce computational cost, especially in multi-shot settings where scalability becomes an issue.

 The encoder is fine-tuned for $T$ iterations using this episodic structure.
 Since the adaptation is performed at inference time, $T$ is kept small (e.g., five iterations) to ensure efficiency.
 Higher values can be used when additional resources are available.
 Once the encoder is adapted, it is used to encode the actual query image $\mathbf{X}_q$.
 The decoder then generates the final segmentation mask $\hat{\mathbf{Y}}_q$ using features from the query and the full support set.
-This process is illustrated in \cref{fig:TaP}.
+This process is illustrated in Fig.~\ref{fig:TaP} and described in Algorithm~\ref{alg:tap}.

-To achieve efficient and stable adaptation, we integrate Low-Rank Adaptation~\cite{huLoRALowRankAdaptation2021}.
+To achieve efficient and stable adaptation, we integrate LoRA~\cite{huLoRALowRankAdaptation2021}.
 LoRA introduces trainable low-rank matrices into the linear layers of a pre-trained model, allowing for targeted fine-tuning without modifying the full weight matrices.
 Given a weight matrix \( W \in \mathbb{R}^{m \times n} \), LoRA modifies it as:

 where \( A \in \mathbb{R}^{m \times r} \), \( B \in \mathbb{R}^{r \times n} \) are trainable low-rank matrices, \( \alpha \) is a scaling factor, and \( r \ll \min(m, n) \) is the rank of the adaptation.